finos/FDC3/docs/api/spec.md

 There are two types of channels, which are functionally identical, but have different visibility and discoverability semantics.

-1. The 'system' ones, which have a well understood identity.
-One is called 'global'.
+1. The 'system' channels, which have a well understood identity.

-    > **Deprecation notice:** In future versions of FDC3, there won't be a `global` channel, see [below](#the-global-channel).
+    > **Deprecation notice:** Earlier versions of FDC3 include the concept of a 'global' system channel for backwards compatibility with FDC3 1.0.
+In future, there won't be a 'global' channel (see [below](#the-global-channel) for more detail).

-2. The 'app' ones, which have a transient identity and need to be revealed
+2. The 'app' channels, which have a transient identity and need to be revealed

 ### Joining Channels